RK800-51/News_bot/README.md

 # News_bot
-Telegram bot sending news to my channel
+Telegram bot sending fresh news to my channel from vc.ru/new